We sat down with Dr. Jeremy Weisz of Rise25 to talk about podcasting.

 That’s a great question because I get that a lot.
 It’s like, “Jeremy, do I need to do the video part?
 Because podcasting is stereo, you know?
 I mean, historically, it’s just the audio, and most people only do the audio.
 Still, I always say this: “Even if you’re doing just the audio like we’re doing here, turn on your camera and just chat with them, even if it’s the audio because you have more of a personal connection.
 Now, I always say, “Yeah.
 You might as well produce the video because it’s already there.

 Two reasons.
 One, it’s just more personal and, when it’s more personal, people can see you; they could see me when they’re looking at it; you just gain a different affinity for someone when you’re watching them and looking at them.
 And the other thing is people consume on different mediums.
 Right?
 Some people only consume on YouTube.
 People only consume on iTunes or Spotify.
 So, you want to be everywhere as long as you’re producing the content.
-You want to be everywhere that you can be because people just naturally sometimes prefer specific channels.
+You want to be everywhere you can be because people naturally sometimes prefer specific channels.

 Even though I have the video, the audio, the podcast on all these channels, sometimes people go to my site and just read the blog post because that’s just how they consume content.
 The other piece is it’s great for Google because Google owns YouTube, and it’s great for SEO.
 So, it gets indexed in SEO.
 I’ve had people where I’ve produced.
 When you look up their name on three search results on the first page of Google, one of them is the YouTube video because it’s ranking for their name in the SEO.
 So, one of the exciting things for me has been the audio-only.

 It’s interesting, but I remember (for) the longest time there was a DJ out in the Bay Area, and her name was Sterling James, and she had a sort of the late-night Jazz kind of voice.
 I met Sterling, which was slightly different from what I had expected, but I had created a persona-based solely on her voice.
 Right?
 And when I met her in person, she was a lovely lady.
-I’m sure she’ll never hear this, but it wasn’t what I was expecting.
+I’m sure she’ll never hear this, but it wasn’t what I expected.
 I had created something in my head.
 I think, with the audio-only, it does allow you to use your imagination more, especially if (there’s) it’s about storytelling or things like that.
 When you and I chat, there’s pretty much you.
 You’re getting what you get.
 What we are and that kind of thing.
 So, there is kind of a little bit of magic to the audio.

 That’s why I think radio was so powerful for so long because it’s like reading a book.
 You got to create the characters.
 You got to build all that.
 I mean, the other side of things is that you don’t have to worry about what you’re wearing.
 What your hair looks like or all of that.
 Or what your background looks like.
-You just kind of flip it on, and sometimes that makes people feel comfortable.
-They know that they’re not being recorded, but I think it is more personal to release it there.
+You just flip it on, and sometimes that makes people feel comfortable.
+They know they’re not being recorded, but I think it is more personal to release it there.
 And you do get a sense of someone with it.

 So, let’s talk a bit about the mechanics of podcasting and what’s usually the most significant barrier for most people when starting a podcast.